cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 In a Publish/Subscribe network, as publishers publish data independently from each other, there is typically no need for subscribers to syncrhonize or "lip-synch" the data.

-## Keep-alive and Heartbeat Considerations

-In a non-AV PubSub Conference, Publishers might stay within a PubSub conference for a long periods without publishing any data.
-Subscribers will not publish any data at all.
-There are a couple of possible implications that must be considered: NAT binding keep-alives and heartbeats (i.e., inform other PubSub Participants that a PubSub Participant is still 'alive').
-NAT binding keep-alives are needed in cases where a PubSub Participants needs to send periodic data in order to maintain NAT bindings between itself and the PubSub Conference servers.
-This is important for Subscribers, but also for Publishers that publish data with very long intervals.

-{{!RFC6263}} describes different RTP/RTCP mechanisms to send NAT keep-alives.

-The 'Empty (0-Byte) Transport Packet' mechanism does not use RTP/RTCP.
-Instead, a participant will send an empty transport packet (e.g., UDP packet).
-Note that this mechanism is useful mainly for NAT traversal purpose.
-The conference server application will typcially not be informed about these packets, and will not forward the packets to other conference particiapants.
-This mechanism is applicable to non-AV data in PubSub Conferences.

-The 'RTP Packet with Comfort Noise Payload' mechanism uses a specific RTP payload format for comfort noise {{!RFC3389}}.
-The payload format has been defined for audio data, and must be supported by both senders and receivers.
-Is not applicable for non-AV data in PubSub conferences.

-The 'RTCP Packets Multiplexed with RTP Packets' mechanism uses RTP/RTCP multiplexing, where the same 5-typle is used for the RTP and RTCP packets.
-When there is no data to be sent, an RTCP packet can be sent as a keep-alive.
-Note that Subscribers that do not send RTP packets can still send RTCP packets.

-The 'RTP Packet with Incorrect Version Number' and 'RTP Packet with Unknown Payload Type' mechanisms uses invalid with an unvalid RTP version number respectively a RTP packet with a non-negotiated payload type.
-Receivers are expected to ignore and discard these types of RTP packets.
-This mechanism is applicable to non-AV data in PubSub Conferences.

-In an AV conference, most participants will typically both send and receive data.
-However, in a PubSub Conference many of the PubSub Participants will only send data (Publihser) or receive data (Subscriber).
-However, eventhough a Subsriber does not publish any data, it might still use the mechanisms above if needed, and a PubSub Conference Server needs to be prepared to receive such RTP/RTCP packets from both Publishers and Subscribers.

-NOTE: One of the ideas behind the Publish/Subsribe traffic pattern is that Publishers and Subscribers do not need to be aware of each other.
-In such cases there is no need to use an end-to-end heartbeat mechanism between Publishers and Subscribers.
-Note that there might still be a heartbeat mechanism used between Publishers/Subsribers and the Broker.
-However, there might be cases where Publishers and Subscribers are tightly coupled, and where a heartbeat mechanism is required.

-NOTE: Some data formats might define their own methods for sending heartbeats.
-For example, there might a way to indicate that the payload is only used for heartbeat purpose, and does not contain any additional data.

 ## RTCP Considerations